Explore your sample itinerary

 This independent itinerary is fully customizable around your interests and budget.
 Schedule a personal planning session with one of our Celtic Travel Experts and let’s handcraft the perfect vacation for you.

-Welcome to Ireland for your Game of Thrones adventure!
+Welcome to Ireland and your Game of Thrones adventure!
 You will be met by your private driver at Dublin Airport and transferred to your hotel.
-This afternoon why not discover some of Dublin’s main attractions and some hidden gems on a Walking Tour of Ireland’s capital city.
-Later make your way to Guinness Storehouse to experience how this dark ale is produced from start to finish, ending in the Gravity Bar where you can sample a pint of the famous ‘black stuff’.
+This afternoon why not discover some of Dublin’s main attractions and some hidden gems with a Local specialist on a Walking Tour of Ireland’s capital city.
+Later make your way to Guinness Storehouse to experience how this dark ale is produced from start to finish, ending in the Gravity Bar where you can sample a pint of the famous ‘black stuffstuff.’

 Sample HotelAshling Hotel